Discrete stress-energy tensor in the loop O(n) model: Introduction

-In this paper we suggest a new combinatorial observable obtained by evaluating the partition function after a local deformation of the lattice along the integrable line.
+We restrict to the case~$n\in[0,2]$ and suggest a new combinatorial observable at~$x\in \{x_c(n),\tilde{x}_c(n)\}$.
+It is obtained by evaluating the partition function after a local deformation of the lattice along the integrable line.
 To the best of our knowledge there is no known integrable way to define the loop~$O(n)$ model on a deformed hexagonal lattice by adding non-homogeneous weights on the edges.
 On the other hand, one can switch to the dual lattice and view the loop~$O(n)$ model as a model on the plane tiled with equilateral triangles.
-Gluing several pairs of adjacent triangles, we get a model on the plane tiled with lozenges with angles~$\pi/3$ and~$2\pi/3$.
-In each non-empty lozenge a local configuration is one of~4 types, and a weight of a lozenge depends only on the total length of arcs traversing it (see Fig.~\ref{figRhombusToTriangles}).
-Adding one more possible local configuration, Nienhuis discovered~\cite{N90} a family of integrable weights of lozenges satisfying the Yang-Baxter equation, the weights being parametrized by the angle of a lozenge.
-Later it was pointed out by Cardy and Ikhlef~\cite{CaIk} that for these weights the parafermionic observable still satisfies (as it does on the hexagonal lattice) a part of the Cauchy-Riemann equations; see~\cite{AB} for a connection between the two approaches.
-This brings us to a definition of an integrable loop~$O(n)$ model on a Riemann surface tiled by rhombi and equilateral triangles and allows to deform each rhombus (see section~\ref{sec:combinatorics} for details).
+Gluing a pair of adjacent triangles, we get a model on the plane tiled with equilateral triangles and a rhombus with angle~$\pi/3$: each non-empty triangle contains exactly one arc of a loop and has weight~$x$; the rhombus is either empty or contains one or two arcs and its weight is a function of the total length of the arcs (see Fig.~\ref{figConfE}).
+Allowing for one more local configuration, Nienhuis discovered~\cite{Nie90} a family of integrable weights of rhombuses satisfying the Yang-Baxter equation, the weights~$(u_1, u_2, v, w_1, w_2)_\theta$ being parametrized by the angle~$\theta$ of a rhombus\footnote{The works~\cite{Nie90} and~\cite{IkhCar09} contain minor typos in the weights, see~\cite{Gla13} for the correction.}:

-In particular, we will be interested in small perturbations of the original triangular tiling dual to the hexagonal lattice.
-Two examples that we are going to consider are: replacing two adjacent triangles by a rhombus with angles~$\theta$ and~$\pi - \theta$ for~$\theta$ close to~$\pi/3$; inserting a rhombus with angles~$\theta$ and~$\pi-\theta$ for a small~$\theta$.
-First deformation corresponds to the edges of the hexagonal lattice and second is defined for each midline of a hexagon (this is the place where an infinitesimal rhombus is inserted).
-Both times we calculate the partition function on a new lattice and get~$\cZ_\Omega^\b(e,\theta)$ for an edge~$e$ and~$\cZ_\Omega^\b(m,\theta)$ for a midline~$m$ of a certain hexagon.
-The real-valued observables are defined as derivatives of these partition functions:

-where constants~$\Ce,\Cm$ come from the infinite-volume limit of the model.
-For~$n=1$ these constants can be computed explicitly, see eq.~\eqref{eq:intro-constants}.
-Note that, alternatively, one can give a combinatorial definition of both observables, staying with the loop~$O(n)$ model on the hexagonal lattice and considering sums over the sets~$\ConfOe\b$ and~$\ConfOm\b$ of configurations with defects on~$e$ or~$m$, see Fig.~\ref{figConfE} and precise definition in Section~\ref{sec:T_alternative_def}.
-From this definition it is easy to see that for Dobrushin boundary conditions~$\Te$ and~$\Tm$ are martingales with respect to the growing interface.